 Everything Old.

-Credit where due to the late lamented Peter Allen for lyrics that not only show he knew whereof he sang but had a pretty damned good handle on the rhyme and repeat of history.
+Credit to the late great Peter Allen for lyrics that show he not only knew whereof he sang but had a damned good handle on the rhyme and repeat of history.

 “Dancin' at your Long Island Jazz Age parties/Waiter, bring us some more Bacardis/We'll order now what they ordered then/'Cause everything old is new again.”

-A great case in point: last week’s headline proclaiming that the CTV playahs have decided AI will let them convert small and mid-sized businesses into streaming TV ad clients.
+On that score: last week's headline proclaiming the CTV playahs have decided AI is the wedge that can turn small and mid-sized businesses into streaming TV ad clients.

-Their argument: the reason SMEs have been locked into social, primarily Facebook, has been the cost of production.
-Enter AI and exit that problem, stage right.
+Their argument: the reason SMEs have been swallowed by social, primarily Facebook, has been the cost of other media production.
+Enter AI and exeunt that problem, stage right.

 Or wrong.

-Their inspiration: after taking a close look at how the SME spend on Facebook allowed Meta to belly laugh its way through the boycott of a few years ago, they realized just how much coin was involved.
+Their inspiration: after taking a close look at how the SME’s FB liplock allowed Meta to chuckle its way through the boycott of a few years ago, they realized just how stinking much aggregate coin was involved.

-Trust me, there’s nothing like the scent of stealing another channel’s ad budget to get hungry media executive noses twitching and/or jaws salivating.
+Trust me, there’s nothing like the scent of stealing another platform’s ad budget to get media executive noses twitching and/or jaws salivating.

-“Considering that most of the ads you’ll be competing with are either for drugs or car dealerships, who gives a rat’s?”
+“Since most of the ads you’ll be competing with are either for drugs or car dealers, who gives a rat's?"

-All of which is vaguely amusing, in a sort of tragi-ironic way, especially if you happen to believe both ends of the AIDA ladder — Attention and Action — greatly benefit when your spots don’t play as just more swill in the crapper.
+All of which is vaguely sad, in a tragi-ironic way, especially if you happen to believe both ends of the AIDA ladder — Attention and Action — greatly profit when your spots don’t play as just more swill in the crapper.

 But here’s the other thing: we’ve danced this dance before.

-In fact, local media used to offer cheap schedules (because the audience was mostly insomniacs) with “professional produced” TV spots as the come-on.
-Comcast’s Spotlight unit, later Effectv, ditto.
+In fact, local TV and radio stations used to offer dirt-cheap schedules (b/c the audience was mostly insomniacs) with “professionally produced” broadcast spots as the come-on.
+Comcast's Spotlight, the cable unit that morphed into Effectv and is now whatever, ditto.

 And why should we care?